How to Remove Ink Stains From Clothes

 The Spruce / Almar Creative

-How to Remove Ink Stains with Milk
+How to Remove Ink Stains With Milk

 Another gentle way to remove ink stains is with milk.
 This method requires overnight soaking.